matthewJamesAbbott/Chess/README.md

 # Chess

-A terminal Chess game that can be played solo or between two devices as server and client.
+A terminal Chess game that can be played solo against the computer or between two devices as server and client.

 ![This is an image](https://github.com/matthewJamesAbbott/Chess/blob/master/chess%20logo.png)